5 Best Infant Life Jackets, Tested by a Dad and Baby

 - Easy to carry child outside of water

-- Didn’t feel as buoyant as other vests I tested
+- Didn’t feel as buoyant as other vests we tested

 Unlike traditional vests with thick foam on the front and back and tight arm holes, the Stohlquist has most of the foam on the front and a sleeker, more open back design.
-As with any unique design, any two parents may have two different opinions.
-I found the lack of a full back covering to be a negative—meant for added mobility, I found that it added another place for the waist strap to rub against my son’s skin.
-But Neuman found that it allowed her children to sit comfortably and move their arms more easily.
-“While I (thankfully) have never had to rely on it in an emergency,” she added, “my kiddos always floated easily and kept their faces out of the water without effort.
+As with any unique style, any two parents may have two different opinions.
+I found the lack of a full back covering to be a negative.
+Though it’s meant for added mobility, in my experience, it added another place for the waist strap to rub against my son’s skin.
+That said, Neuman found that it allowed her children to sit comfortably and move their arms more easily.
+“While I (thankfully) have never had to rely on it in an emergency,” she said, “my kiddos always floated easily and kept their faces out of the water without effort.
 I've been so impressed with this life jacket, I used it with both my babies and then bought the toddler-size Stohlquist vests when they got bigger!”

 “The panels and headrest are both much thinner than all other models, making it very easy to carry the child both in and out of the water.”